huggingface/blog/deploy-deepfloydif-using-bentoml.md

 pip install -r requirements.txt
 ```

-As mentioned above, the first step entails downloading all the models used by each DeepFloyd IF Stage.
-However, If you haven’t previously downloaded models from Hugging Face using the command line, you must log in first:
+If you haven’t previously downloaded models from Hugging Face using the command line, you must log in first:

 ```
 pip install -U huggingface_hub huggingface-cli login
 ```

+## Downloading the model to the BentoML Model Store

-After that, run the following command to download models to your local Model store.
+As mentioned above, you need to download all the models used by each DeepFloyd IF stage.
+Once you have set up the environment, run the following command to download models to your local Model store.
 The process may take some time.

 ```
 python import_models.py